 “Dysfunctional” means that something fails to work properly or is unable to complete its function.
-When this term applies to a family, it refers exactly to that: a dysfunctional family is a family that fails its responsibilities.
+When this term applies to a family, it means exactly that: a dysfunctional family is a family that doesn’t function as it should.

 A family is much more than the sum of its individuals.
-It’s a dynamic and flexible system of interrelations between its members that work to cover their material, social, cultural, spiritual and emotional needs.
+It’s a dynamic and flexible system of interrelations between its members, who work together to meet the material, social, cultural, spiritual and emotional needs of each individual.

 How Does a Family become Dysfunctional?